Assyro AI

 DocumentRequired ContentsRetention Period

-Course CurriculumLearning objectives, content outline, materials used, assessment methodCurrent version + superseded versions (with change history)
+Course CurriculumLearning objectives, content outline, materials used, assessment methodCurrent and superseded versions should be controlled under document management procedures

-Attendance RosterAll attendees, date, location, instructor signature3 years minimum
+Attendance RosterAll attendees, date, location, instructor signature where usedRetained according to the site record-retention program

-Training EffectivenessSupervisor observations, performance metrics, post-training audits3 years minimum
+Training EffectivenessSupervisor observations, performance metrics, post-training audits where usedRetained according to the site record-retention program

 Common FDA 483 observations related to training documentation: